techleadhd/XDelete/README.md

-Free script to delete all Twitter/X posts.
-(All credits for this script go to ChatGPT, I didn't write it)
+Script to delete all X posts.
+(Credits go to ChatGPT, I didn't write any of this code)

-How to run it:
+### How to run:
-- Go to your X profile (https://twitter.com/USERNAME/with_replies)
+- Open Chrome and go to your X profile (https://twitter.com/USERNAME/with_replies)
 - Open Chrome Developer Console.
-Copy/Paste the code in *main.js*
+Copy/Paste the code from *main.js*